AdamT1010/Analyst-os/README.md

 The system is best suited for digital, SaaS, e-commerce, and data-driven commercial environments.

-It alså fits more specialized industries (e.g. healthcare, manufacturing, logistics)
+It also fits more specialized industries (e.g. healthcare, manufacturing, logistics)

 ---